-&lt;sup>55 Utilitarianism "is one of the leading theories in recent and contemporary moral philosophy" and "arguably has the distinction of being the moral theory that, more than any other, shapes the discipline of moral philosophy and forms the background against which rival theories are imagined, refined, and articulated."
-Ben Eggleston & Dale E. Miller, Introduction to THE CAMBRIDGE COMPANION OF UTILITARIANISM 1 (Ben Eggleston & Dale E. Miller eds., 2014).

-&lt;sup>56 For a classic discussion of these difficulties, see Tjalling C. Koopmans, Stationary Ordinal Utility and Impatience, 28 ECONOMETRICA 287 (1960).
+55 Utilitarianism "is one of the leading theories in recent and contemporary moral philosophy" and "arguably has the distinction of being the moral theory that, more than any other, shapes the discipline of moral philosophy and forms the background against which rival theories are imagined, refined, and articulated."
+Ben Eggleston & Dale E. Miller, Introduction, in THE CAMBRIDGE COMPANION OF UTILITARIANISM 1 (Ben Eggleston & Dale E. Miller eds., 2014).
+56 For a classic discussion of these difficulties, see Tjalling C. Koopmans, Stationary Ordinal Utility and Impatience, 28 ECONOMETRICA 287 (1960).

-&lt;sup>57 Graciela Chichilnisky, Geoffrey Heal & Andrea Beltratti, The Green Golden Rule, 49 ECON.
+57 Graciela Chichilnisky, Geoffrey Heal & Andrea Beltratti, The Green Golden Rule, 49 ECON.
 LETTERS 175 (1995); Tyler Cowen, Caring about the Distant Future: Why It Matters and What It Means, 74 U. CHI.
 L. REV. 5 (2007).

-&lt;sup>58 See Graciela Chichilnisky, What is Sustainable Development?, 73 LAND ECON.
+58 See Graciela Chichilnisky, What is Sustainable Development?, 73 LAND ECON.
 467 (1997); Cowen, supra note 57.

-&lt;sup>59 See Cowen, supra note 57, at 15 (noting how one sequence of values is preferred to another "if that former sequence, after some point in time and continuing for the future, remains systematically higher").
+59 See Cowen, supra note 57, at 15 (noting how one sequence of values is preferred to another "if that former sequence, after some point in time and continuing for the future, remains systematically higher").

-&lt;sup>60 See Increasing Consistency and Transparency in Considering Benefits and Costs in the Clean Air Act Rulemaking Process, 85 Fed.
+60 See Increasing Consistency and Transparency in Considering Benefits and Costs in the Clean Air Act Rulemaking Process, 85 Fed.
 Reg.
 84130, 84145 (Dec.
 23, 2020) (to be codified at 40 C.F.R. pt.
 83) ("[S]ocial benefits and social costs are often evaluated separately due to practical considerations.
-The social benefits of reduced pollution are often attributable to changes in outcomes not exchanged in markets, such as improvements in public health or ecosystems.
-In contrast, the social costs generally are measured through changes in outcomes that are exchanged in markets.").

-compounding growth.
-Thus, market-based benefits and costs can leverage the power of compound interest to increase social welfare in a manner unavailable to most benefits and costs falling outside of market activity.
-The market-based benefits (or costs) will eventually overtake the nonmarket benefits (or costs) when such reinvestment occurs.
+The social benefits of reduced pollution are often attributable to changes in outcomes not exchanged in markets, such as improvements in public health or in markets is that they are exchanged for money, whereas returns to nonmarket goods come only in the form of utility.
+Even when nonmarket returns are ongoing, such as with many environmental benefits for example, benefits traded in markets still have an advantage in that their returns can be reinvested through financial markets while the nonmarket goods' returns cannot.
+Continual reinvestment of some portion of returns means the principal value of wealth grows over time, which increases the return in subsequent periods.
+This is the source of compounding growth.61 Thus, market-based benefits and costs can leverage the power of compound interest to increase social welfare in a manner unavailable to most benefits and costs falling outside of market activity.
+The market-based benefits (costs) will eventually overtake the nonmarket benefits (costs) when such reinvestment occurs.

-Although nonmarket outcomes from government policies or regulations conceivably can produce compounding benefits and costs, this is probably most likely in the context of catastrophic risks, which are also situations where it is debatable whether CBA is even an appropriate policy evaluation tool.
-In most ordinary situations, one can reasonably conclude that an analysis focused solely on the cost side of the ledger will identify those benefits and costs with the highest rate of return.
-A regulatory cost cap can be understood as a requirement that regulations not be allowed to proceed unless the rate of return on a project's market-based impacts exceeds some rate.
-When the cost cap is set at zero, the rate of return must be positive.
-For this criterion to be evaluated, however, a cost analysis needs to be conducted so that the analyst can determine whether regulations are increasing or reducing costs.
+Although nonmarket outcomes from government policies or regulations conceivably can produce compounding benefits and costs, this seems most likely to occur in the context of catastrophic risks, which are also situations where one can debate whether CBA is even an appropriate policy evaluation tool.62 In most ordinary situations, one can reasonably conclude that an analysis focused solely on the cost side of the ledger will identify those benefits and costs with the highest rate of return.
+Therefore, a regulatory cost cap can be understood as a requirement that regulations not be allowed to proceed unless the rate of return on a project's market-based impacts exceeds some rate.
+When the cost cap is set at zero, the rate of return must be positive, or, equivalently, regulations may not proceed unless they save money.
+In order for this criterion to be applied to regulations, however, a cost analysis needs to be conducted so that the analyst can determine whether regulations are increasing or reducing costs.
 As the next section will explain, many regulatory budgets are not based on any measure of cost of all.